indianspeedster/edu-ml/paper_draft.md

       <td>1076</td>
     </tr>
   </table>
+  Table 3
 </div>

-The source of the data is the official github repository https://github.com/xliuhw/NLU-Evaluation-Data
+The source of the data is the official github repository of the dataset as mentioned in [3].

 ### Data Augmentation
 For data augmentation, we followed an augmentation strategy named Synonym Replacement as mentioned in [4].
 The idea was to randomly choose n words from the sentence that are not stop words.
 Replace each of these words with one of its synonyms chosen at random.
 Since long sentences have more words than short ones, they can absorb more noise while maintaining their original class label.
 To compensate the authors vary the number of words changed, n, based on the sentence length l with the formula n=αl, where α is a parameter that indicates the percent of the words in a sentence are changed.